lorry2018/minimajs/README.md

 There is a parameter named context of start and stop function in each Activator.
 The context is a PluginContext instance.
 You can use the PluginContext to access the framework functionalities, such as, to add or get service, get extensions, get plugins, install another plugin, and so on.

 The Activator is used to initialize the resources of current plugin, and release them after stopping.
-Any exception occurs in the start function will block the the starting of a plugin, the plugin start will keep in 'resolved' state.
-But the plugin will still be stopped if an exception occurs in the stop method.
+Any exception occurs in the start function will block the the starting of a plugin, the plugin state will keep in 'resolved' state.
+But the plugin will still be stopped normally even if an exception occurs in the stop method.

 #### 4 PluginContext Class

 The PluginContext is a common class when defining a plugin.
 It provides the below functionalities.
 + Current Plugin: to get current Plugin instance.
-The usage Plugin instance will be described in follow section.
+The usage of Plugin instance will be described in follow section.
 + Service: to add, get services from plugin framework.
 + Extension: to get the extensions from plugin framework.
-+ Plugin lifecycle: to install a plugin to plugin framework dynamically.
++ Plugin lifecycle: to install a plugin dynamically.
 + Event: to listen the service changed event, extension changed event, plugin lifecycle changed event, framework event.
 + You can get more details from [api references](https://github.com/lorry2018/minimajs/blob/master/docs/PluginContext.html).

 #### 5 Plugin Class

-The Plugin is a another common class when defining a plugin.
+The Plugin is another common class when defining a plugin.
 It provides the below functionalities.
 + Current Plugin: to get the information of current plugin, such as plugin directory, id, name, version, and so on.
 + Lifecycle: to start, stop, uninstall current plugin.
 + Class Loading: to load a JS module from current plugin.